hunterdyar/IMMGuidebook/content/docs/digital-media-fundamentals/only-software-tutorial.md

 I want to say this is about "creative" software, because it is.
 I am mostly focused on creative software.
 Big tools used to make and export stuff.
 A lot of this isn't even software-dependent, but applicable for working with any tool.
 I imagine that many engineers will find common ground.

 # Change one thing to change one thing
 If we change one thing and multiple things get affected, that's bad.
+How many inputs affect how many outputs?
 If we need to change multiple things in order to make one change, that's also bad.
+Please stay with me through the generalities.

 The issue could stem from dependencies, from data structures, or from our workflow.
 It's usually how we choose to structure or assemble our project.
 It also can come from how different parts of the project are - or are not - linked to each other.